If you are a musicologist, singer, organist or liturgist with a keen interest in English Church music, this pathway of our MA Music could be for you.

 During the Summer Term and summer vacation, you will work on Project III (100 credits), an extended individual project.

-The extended project is considerably more complex than your first two submissions - you'll submit an essay of 12,000–15,000 words, or a substantial composition portfolio.
+The extended project is considerably more complex than your first two submissions - you'll submit an essay of 12,000–15,000 words.

 You'll receive advice and support from your supervisor during the Summer Term to help you develop your work.